 What there was NOT at Ariel Sands was great food in the way I think of great food now.
 Instead, because it was essentially, part of England, what we had was the most English food imaginable, for better (and yes!
 For better in some cases!) and for worse.
 And it was rather dated to boot, even for the 80’s.
 There wasn’t even pasta!
 (Oh, the days when pasta was the healthiest thing ever!)

 Once a week, there was a bar-b-q, out on the terrace by the pool.
-A steelband played and the mood was relaxed, as they bleated out “Bermuda is another world…” and we ate grilled fish and played.
-On those nights, we’d sometimes see brides in their finery pulled up in horse drawn carriages, and I dreamed…
+A steel band played and the mood was relaxed, as they bleated out “Bermuda is another world…” and we ate grilled fish and played.
+On those nights, we’d sometimes see brides in their finery pulled up in horse drawn carriages, and I dreamed.

 But most nights, we all sat down indoors, rather formally at a large round table in the glass encased but oddly heavy dining room, sometimes with our parents, sometimes at a smaller table of just kids.
 I am fairly sure there was a dress code; the men in button downs and blazers, the moms in dresses, us squirming, as our new sunburns rubbed against our itchy skirts.
 We were starving from running around all day, but also dying to get through the meal and outside, to revel the last ounces out of the evening, the moon sparkling on the sea, the freedom of being a child let loose on the soft night, chasing toads and crabs, and singing silly songs.
 At first we didn’t sit still, but we soon were trained to.

 The menu, which was like a time machine back to the middle of the century, was basically always the same with some revolving options; soup or salad, meat and two veg, dessert.
 The meat included a fish of the day, which was as fresh as fresh could be.
 I know this, because of the two very kind people that took care of us there.
-There was a waitress, whom I remember as being called “Dawn” but I could be wrong, who brooked no nonsense from any of us, not our parents, not us kids.
+There was a waitress, who I remember as being called “Dawn” but I could be wrong.
+She brooked no nonsense from any of us, not our parents, not us kids.
 She forced us to sit up, not fidget, look smart.
 She was the one who taught us how to be respectful.
 She wasn’t there to babysit us.
 Did we want to bother people who were there to have a good time?
 This was not a zoo.
 This was a place where people came to enjoy themselves.
 Who did we think we were?
 That’s right… we were kids.
 Polite, now tamped down kids.
 And we would behave, or something not good would happen.
 Oh, she scared us and we loved it.
 We wanted her to be impressed with us, to give us a warm but rare smile and ice cream in a small silver chalice.
 And she did!
 (I have a feeling her smiles were less rare than I recall.)
+We wanted her approval.

 The highlight of dinner for me was always the veg, which included a skinless boiled potato doused in butter.
 I loved it.
 But the debate every night was about what to get to start.
 There was usually a soup of the day, often a cold melon or fruit soup, and when that wasn’t it, there was frequently vichyssoise.